Can you afford it?

 - You need to use your cash first and once drawn down, that’s when the bank will make progress payments for the remainder of the costs (at the end of the remainder stages).

 - Banks want detail and LOADS of it.
 This is something The Owner Builder Club can help you with.
 We’ve developed a Free Budget Planner to get you on your merry way.
-Add your details here and it will be in your hot hands.
+CLICK HERE to get the FREE Budget Planner!

 Also check out the additional links below that will provide you with even greater information.
 We strongly encourage you to follow both links.